You are here

 Carney matches maximum survivability with her potent offensive capability.
 In the Arleigh Burke Class destroyer, all steel construction is used.
 Extensive topside armor is placed around vital combat systems and machinery spaces, and a new large waterplane area hull form significantly improves sea-keeping ability.
 Acoustic, infrared and radar signatures have been reduced and vital shipboard systems are hardened against electromagnetic pulse and over-pressure damage.
 A comprehensive Collective Air Protection Systems guards against nuclear, biological or chemical agents.
 State of the art propulsion and damage control systems are managed by an all-new data multiplexing transmission system.

 Home to a crew of over 250, Carney has most services associated with a small town at sea including dining, banking, ATM, laundry, postal and shopping facilities, over 10,000 line items of spare parts and a barbershop.
 A marvel of modern technology and engineering, Carney is a powerful instrument of state, capable of sustaining herself at sea for months at a time.
 Carney is the premier warship designed to carry out the U.S. Navy’s missions today and well into the 21st century.

-170315-N-ZE250-135 NAVAL STATION ROTA, Spain - (March 15, 2017) - USS Carney (DDG 64) departs from Rota, Spain, March 15, 2017.
-Carney, an Arleigh Burke-class guided-missile destroyer, forward-deployed to Rota, Spain, is beginning its third patrol in the U.S. 6th fleet area of operations in support of U.S. national security interests in Europe.
+AMSTERDAM (April 29, 2017) - The Arleigh Burke-class guided-missile destroyer USS Carney (DDG 64) arrives in Amsterdam for a scheduled port visit April 29, 2017.
+Carney, forward-deployed to Rota, Spain, is conducting its third patrol in the U.S. 6th Fleet area of operations in support of U.S. national security interests in Europe.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Weston Jones/Released)